Kevin-carrasco/investigacion-fida/content/home/featured.md

 headless: false

 # Activate this widget? true/false
-active: false
+active: true

 # Order that this section appears on the page.
-weight: 50
+weight: 30

-title: Destacados
+title: Proyectos destacados
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: featured
+  page_type: project
   # Choose how many pages you would like to display (0 = all pages)
   count: 0
   # Filter on criteria